 That’s because after trying a few of their recipes, I realized they almost always worked for me.
 They used ingredients I had on hand, I was able to follow their directions easily, and I got great results.

 I trust the recipe creators to offer solutions that work for me.

 In the same way, it’s smart to choose one or two go-to sources for online guidance once you see what works for you.

 It will make your life easier if you don’t have to search the entire internet every time you need to know how to do something new in your business.

-2. Test building your online offer in your own environment
+2. Test building your money making online offer in your own environment

-My membership community, the BIG League, gives smart people a simple roadmap to follow to build an online business — plus the support and encouragement they need to be successful.
+My membership community, the BIG League, gives smart people a simple roadmap to follow to build a money making online offer as part of their online business.